hotbaud/tirayjala/README.md

 -------

+branch:  main

+    No Proxy

+branch:  hpeversion

+    Proxy configured

+Make your own versions with your personal proxy environments configured, and fork to your own repository as needed.

-Version for arbitrary environments, with or without a proxy.
+We have branches for for arbitrary environments, with or without a proxy.

 For fun we also include a script that builds and packages the image into a tar.gz file.
 Why?
 Because we can.
 The image is also just as easily uploaded to dockerhub